-- Category: Daily News, Member Affairs Programs, THRDC Programs, WATETEZI TV
+- Categories: Daily News, Member Affairs Programs, THRDC Programs, WATETEZI TV

 Early on September 17, 2021, Tanzania Human Rights Defenders Coalition (THRDC) in collaboration with members of the Coalition in Zanzibar zone handed over donation of 100 mattresses to prisoners who are serving their sentences in Zanzibar prisons.
 The donation is part of contribution of THRDC members who are scattered across Tanzania mainland and in the isles.

 Speaking during the handover ceremony, the National Coordinator of THRDC, Mr. Onesmo Olengurumwa introduced the Coalition by explaining that the Coalition is working to ensure that it is defending human rights, but moreover members of the Coalition both on the mainland and in Zanzibar have been working to ensure that all groups are accorded their rights irrespective of where they are.

 “We promise that the Coalition will ensure that it is working closely with the Revolutionary Government of Zanzibar, soon the Coalition is intending to open a branch in the isles in order to continue to foster cooperation between members of the Coalition from the mainland and those in the isles as well as respective governments”.

 Olengurumwa explained that the donation of 100 mattresses will help prisoners in the so-called training centers (Zanzibar Correctional Facilities) to have safe environment to live during their training since it is hard for them to get their basic needs while in incarceration but when good Samaritans show kindness by donating various items it helps the prisoners to enjoy their human rights like other people.